Hastings Point Headland Management Plan

 Consultation now closed – thanks for your feedback

 Thanks to everyone who took part in the consultation on the draft Hastings Point Headland Management Plan.
-The consultation was open for six weeks and we held three community info sessions and shared a feedback survey to give everyone a chance to have their say.
+The consultation was open for 11 weeks and we held three community info sessions and shared a feedback survey to give everyone a chance to have their say.

 We’re now reviewing all the feedback received through the survey, emails, letters and in-person conversations.
 Your input will help shape the final plan, which aims to improve this public space while protecting the headland’s natural environment and cultural heritage.